Business

 Head of Department: Miss E Izegbu - e.izegbu.scs@osborne.coop

-The study of Business offers students an understanding of the key areas of business, from marketing to human resources and from finance to production.
+At KS4 level, students will investigate issues concerning starting up and operating a business.
+They will explore the activities of business key functions from marketing to human resources and from finance to production.
 Students will be able to discuss what is happening in the economy today, for example the impact that changes in interest rates or unemployment levels have on businesses and workers.
+Studying such contemporary topics helps students appreciate the value businesses hold in society which includes businesses engaging with a wide range of stakeholders who have differing perspectives.

 GCSE Course Study Breakdown (Key Stage 4)